-2015 Outstanding Amount/ Nature, Terms and Conditions Category Volume Balance Sales contract receivable ₱2,047,347 Purchase of the Parent Company's investment properties on installment; secured with interest rate of 6.00%, maturity term of five years.
-Accrued interest receivable 27,861 Accrued interest on receivables from customers 10,346 Rental deposits Advance rental and security deposits received for two months, three months and two years Deposit liabilities 7,418,850 Peso-denominated and foreign currency-denominated demand and savings deposits with annual interest rates ranging from 0.10% to 1.50%; Peso-denominated and foreign currency-denominated time deposits with annual interest rates ranging from 0.88% to 1.75% and maturity terms ranging from 30 days to 365 days.
-Net deposits ₱1,329,040 Net deposits during the period Accrued interest payable 57.058 Accrued interest payable from various deposits Other liabilities Various manager's check related to EIP and premium insurance Rental income 27,152 Rental income on operating lease with term of 10 Rental expense 51,006 Rent payments on operating leases with term ranging from 24 to 240 months 337,899 Interest income on receivable from customers Interest income Interest expense 35,288 Interest expense on deposit liabilities Gain on sale of investment 20.00% to 30.00% downpayment; 80.00% to 70.00% 369,000 properties balance payable in 5 years.
-Interest-bearing at 6.00% Service fees and commission 136,908 Income on insurance premiums collected income Service fees and commission 22,245 Claims expense, comprehensive insurance, service expense and referral fees Securities transactions: Outright purchase of securities Purchases 1,216 Sales 1,216 Outright sale of securities Kev Management Personnel 16,998 Housing loans to senior officers with interest rates Loans to officers ranging from 3.00% to 15.00%; Secured and unimpaired Loan releases 3,170 Loan drawdowns 2.246 Loan collections Settlement of loans and interest 2.910 Other expenses Payment of legal fees Transactions of subsidiaries with other related parties Receivable from customers 80,000 Short-term loan with interest rate of 3.00% with maturity of three months Accrued interest receivable Interest accrual on receivables from customers 39,898 Investment in marketable equity Various investments under management account securities placed with the TBG; composed of cash assets, deposits with the Parent Company, deposits with other banks and AFS government securities Bills Payable 80.000 Peso-denominated bills payable with interest rate of 3.00% and maturity of three months Accrued interest payable Accrued interest on bills payable Interest income 8,514 Interest income on receivable from customers Interest expense 2,299 Interest expense on bills payable Net insurance premiums 4,623 Income on insurance premiums collected Net insurance benefits and claims 3,497 Claims expense, comprehensive insurance, service and referral fees
+2015 - Amount/ Outstanding Category Volume Balance Nature, Terms and Conditions Sales contract receivable ₽2,047,347 Purchase of the Parent Company's investment properties on installment; secured with interest rate of 6.00%, maturity term of five years.
+Accrued interest receivable 27,861 Accrued interest on receivables from customers Rental deposits 10,346 Advance rental and security deposits received for two months, three months and two years Deposit liabilities 7,418,850 Peso-denominated and foreign currency-denominated demand and savings deposits with annual interest rates ranging from 0.10% to 1.50%; Peso-denominated and foreign currency-denominated time deposits with annual interest rates ranging from 0.88% to 1.75% and maturity terms ranging from 30 days to 365 days.
+Net deposits ₽1,329,040 Net deposits during the period Accrued interest payable Other liabilities 57,058 666 Accrued interest payable from various deposits Various manager's check related to EIP and premium insurance Rental income 27,152 Rental income on operating lease with term of 10 years Rental expense 51,006 Rent payments on operating leases with term ranging from 24 to 240 months Interest income 337,899 Interest income on receivable from customers Interest expense 35,288 Interest expense on deposit liabilities Gain on sale of investment 369,000 20.00% to 30.00% downpayment; 80.00% to 70.00% properties balance payable in 5 years.
+Interest-bearing at 6.00% Service fees and commission income 136,908 Income on insurance premiums collected Service fees and commission 22,245 Claims expense, comprehensive insurance, service expense - and referral fees Securities transactions: Purchases 1,216 Outright purchase of securities Sales 1,216 Outright sale of securities Key Management Personnel ž Loans to officers 16,998 Housing loans to senior officers with interest rates , ranging from 3.00% to 15.00%; Secured and unimpaired Loan releases 3,170 Loan drawdowns Loan collections 2,246 Settlement of loans and interest Other expenses 2,910 Payment of legal fees Transactions of subsidiaries with parties Receivable from customers 80,000 Short-term loan with interest rate of 3.00% with maturity of three months Accrued interest receivable 44 Interest accrual on receivables from customers Investment in marketable equity 39,898 Various investments under management account securities 5,,070 placed with the TBG; composed of cash assets, deposits with the Parent Company, deposits with other banks and AFS government securities Bills Payable 80,000 Peso-denominated bills payable with interest rate of 3.00% and maturity of three months Accrued interest payable 90 Accrued interest on bills payable Interest income 8,514 70 Interest income on receivable from customers Interest expense 2,299 Interest income on receivable non customers Net insurance premiums 4,623 Income on insurance premiums collected Net insurance benefits and claims 4,023 Claims expense, comprehensive insurance, service 5,477 and referral fees